c4xp/Devops02/README.md

 ![Me](https://raw.githubusercontent.com/c4xp/Devops02/master/assets/progress.jpg)

-## Workshop live
+## Live Workshop

-Be patient.
-Interactive meetup.
-Recording.
-Demo gods.
+- Be patient if something goes south for the winter.
+(Interactive meetup)
+- Recording.
+Live on baywatch.
+- Demo gods prayer.

 ## What subjects we address in this class: